 Then, suddenly, Joseph perks up.
 He has a thought.
 He says, “the way is open.
 It is clear to my mind what to do.
 All they want is Hyrum and myself; then tell everybody to go about their business, and not to collect in groups, but to scatter about.
 There is no doubt they will come here and search for us.
 Let them search; they will not harm you in person or property, and not even a hair of your head.
 We will cross the river tonight.”

 Joseph goes downstairs.
 He gets Emma, his wife.
 He gets up his children.
 He tells them all goodbye.

 Joseph’s wife Emma had four children and was pregnant with a fifth.
-She had married Joseph back in 1827 – three years before he founded the Mormon Church.
-And, essentially her whole marriage had been varying degrees of this -- on the run from mobs and apostate Mormons.
+She had married Joseph back in 1827 – three years before he founded the restored Church of Jesus Christ.
+And, essentially her whole marriage had been varying degrees of this -- on the run from mobs and apostates.
 She must have been, at least, as exhausted of running as was Joseph.

 Six years earlier Joseph was forced to run out of Kirtland, Ohio in the night on horseback.
 Running away from men who were looking to kill him.
 Emma, pregnant at the time with their 4th child, stayed back in the city.
 She packed a wagon with a few things, put her three children inside, and left everything else to follow Joseph out of town the very next day.
 Emma met up with her husband and a few of his closest followers sixty miles outside of town and they made the 800 mile treck together to Missouri.
 Armed mobs followed them for 200 of those miles.